tiepdotme/samwize.com/_posts/2017-10-05-adding-playground-to-an-existing-project.markdown

 In the workspace, **File > New > Playground > Single View**.

-In the Playground page, we can import the framwork, and set up a live view.
+In the Playground page, we can import the framework, and set up a live view.

 ```swift
 import PlaygroundSupport